The earliest signal

 Start Now

-Catch warning signs before decline in mood, focus, or longevity
+Catch changes before they affect mood, focus, or longevity

 handy.jpg__PID:11ad747d-b1e7-4f29-9df8-05caa77b0f30